Veterinarian with dog

 Veterinary Prescription

-Strong painkiller Meloxicam needs to be prescribed by a veterinarian.
+It is a strong painkiller and needs to be prescribed by a veterinarian.
 According to federal law, this medication can only be used by or on the advice of a licensed veterinarian.

-Meloxicam is an FDA-approved non-steroidal, anti-inflammatory drug (NSAID) that is available as a prescription medication to reduce pain, inflammation, and fevers in dogs.
+The drug is an FDA-approved non-steroidal anti-inflammatory drug (NSAID) available as a prescription medication to reduce pain, inflammation, and fevers in dogs.

-Your veterinarian may recommend blood testing before and after using Meloxicam to monitor liver and kidney function primarily or to detect other signs consistent with gastrointestinal ulceration.
+Your veterinarian may recommend blood testing before and after using the drug to monitor liver and kidney function or to detect other signs consistent with gastrointestinal ulceration.
 In addition, it is common for your veterinarian to recommend or require annual blood tests to assess for effects on organ function.

 Contraindications and Warnings

 No drug is 100% safe for all patients, but your veterinarian will discuss any specific concerns about using this drug.
-Meloxicam should not be used in patients with allergies to aspirin or other NSAIDs.
+The medication should not be used in patients with allergies to aspirin or other NSAIDs.

 It should not be used in: